erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 The first description of the components follows below:

 - _**geoms**_: Geometric objects
-	- 其实是指图像类型 (scatter, smooth, histogram, boxplot, etc.)
+	- 其实是指图像类型 (scatterplot, smooth, histogram, boxplot, etc.)
 - _**data**_: What you want to visualise
 	- _**facet**_: how to break up the data into subsets and how to display those subsets as small multiples.
 		- a.k.a conditioning or latticing/trellising.